Forbidden subgraphs on conjugacy class graphs of groups: Introduction

-In this paper, we discuss about the forbidden subgraphs on commuting, nilpotent, and solvable conjugacy class graph for various groups.
-The presentations of this paper is as follows:\\ In Section \ref{sec2}, we mainly deal with EPPO groups, groups of order $pq$, nilpotent groups, symmetric, and alternating groups.
-The main results that we prove in this section are as follows: \begin{itemize} \item For any EPPO group $G$, all of $\Gamma_{CCC}(G)$, $\Gamma_{NCC}(G)$, and $\Gamma_{SCC}(G)$ are cograph as well as chordal. \item We find necessary and sufficient conditions when the conjugacy class graph of EPPO groups are $2K_2$-free and claw-free. \item For any groups $G$ of order $pq$, where $p$ and $q$ are distinct primes, $\Gamma_{CCC}(G)$, $\Gamma_{NCC}(G)$, and $\Gamma_{SCC}(G)$ are cograph as well as chordal. \item We find the necessary and sufficient conditions when the conjugacy class graph of nilpotent groups are cograph, a chordal graphs, $2K_2$-free, and claw-free. \item We determine the conditions on $n$ for which the commuting conjugacy class graphs of $\mathrm{Sym}(n)$ and $\mathrm{Alt}(n)$ do not contain $P_4$, $2K_2$, and claw as an induced subgraphs. \end{itemize} In Section \ref{sec4}, we continue this study for some solvable groups such as dihedral groups, generalized dihedral groups, and dicyclic groups.
-The main results that we prove in this section are as follows: \begin{itemize} \item We find the necessary and sufficient conditions on the order of the groups for which the nilpotent conjugacy class graphs of the above groups is a cograph, a chordal graph, $2K_2$-free, and claw-free. \end{itemize} Section \ref{sec3} extends this analysis for some simple such as the Mathieu groups, Suzuki group and minimal simple groups.
-The main results in this subsection is Theorem \ref{main.5}, which states that- \begin{itemize} \item \textit{Let $G$ be the minimal simple groups.
-Then $\Gamma_{SCC}(G)$ is always a cograph.} \end{itemize}
+A finite group $G$ is called an {\it EPO-group} if the order of every non-identity element of $G$ has prime order.
+Similarly, a finite group $G$ is called an {\it EPPO-group} if the order of every non-identity element of $G$ has prime power order.

-We prove the above theorem using \textit{invariably generate subsets}.\\ In Section \ref{sec.5}, we give some open problems related to the forbidden subgraphs on the conjugacy class graphs of groups.
+In this paper, we discuss the forbidden subgraphs on the commuting and nilpotent conjugacy class graph for various groups.
+More specifically, in Sect. \ref{sec.4}, we show that both $\Gamma_{CCC}(G)$ and $\Gamma_{NCC}(G)$ are cographs as well as chordal graphs if $G$ is an EPPO-group or a nilpotent group.
+We also find necessary and sufficient conditions when the commuting and nilpotent conjugacy class graphs of EPPO-groups and nilpotent groups are $2K_2$-free and claw-free.
+In Sect. \ref{sec.2}, we determine the conditions on $n$ for which the commuting conjugacy class graphs of $\mathrm{Sym}(n)$, and $\mathrm{Alt}(n)$ groups do not contain $P_4$, $2K_2$, and claw as an induced subgraphs.
+Sect. \ref{sec.3} extends this analysis for all sporadic groups.
+In Sect. \ref{sec.5}, we obtain the results for dihedral, dicyclic, and generalized dihedral groups in both commuting and nilpotent conjugacy class groups.
+In Sect.~\ref{sec.6}, we give some open problems related to the forbidden subgraphs on the conjugacy class graphs of groups.